SitecorePowerShell/Console/Documentation/Markdown/New-User.md

 ## Detailed Description

-The New-User cmdlet creates a new user in Sitecore.
+The New-User command creates a new user in Sitecore.

 The Identity parameter specifies the Sitecore user to create.
 You can specify a user by its local name or fully qualified name.